 These systems require a little more set up and may be less effective than the first option, but could actually be a better set up for dry hot areas, depending on the temps you have to deal with.

-If not, be prepared to rent a canopy at the last minute or have a room inside the house ready for them to come in.
+If not, be prepared to rent or buy a canopy tent at the last minute or have a room inside the house ready for them to come in.

 Food, decor and guest comfort

-- Get some mosquito control to keep the party as pest-free as possible.
+1. Get some mosquito control to keep the party as pest-free as possible.
 If you don’t have time to set up some of the more elaborate but effective methods, at least keep a selection of DEET-based and natural topical repellants on hand for guests who forgot to wear their own.

-- If you’re barbecuing, check out our page of barbecue tips.
+2. If you’re barbecuing, check out our page of barbecue tips.

 They come in lots of colors, don’t use much electricity and can be positioned almost anywhere.
 Line walkways to help avoid stumbles, string them around table edges or along the top of a canopy.

-- Plan to serve appetizers while the meat’s cooking.
+4. Plan to serve appetizers while the meal’s cooking.
 This one may sound obvious, but some people skip this step.
 Some of your guests will probably be starving when they arrive (intentionally, so they can really enjoy the food).

 - You may want to make activities available to your guests – horseshoes, croquet or a pool.
 This is especially good if you’re going to have teens and young adults who may get bored just chit-chatting and eating.
 (Though, honestly, the kids will probably just spend all their time texting.)

-Creating really successful outdoor parties isn’t that difficult – it just takes some advance planning and knowing what’s out there that can help you.
+Creating really successful outdoor parties isn’t that difficult – it just takes some advance event planning and knowing what’s out there that can help you.